 Point of Crossing

 Point of Crossing explores the ephemeral fleeting moments between unfamiliar figures who happen to share a common place and time in our crowded public spaces.
 These near meetings have a transparency to them, passing points in space, seemingly insignificance.
-Points where future, present, and past overlap then fades.
+Points where future, present, and past overlap then fade.
 In our fast pace lives today, it feels important to notice these drifting connections

 Trapped in Motion